JianmingWANG1998/TF_Serving_Practice/README.md

 5. docker commit submit and create a new image my_model_0, and Environment Model Name will be model
 6. run my_model_0 image
 7. (Open a new cmd terminal)check whether the model successfully deploy or not

 ![image](https://github.com/DataconTom/TF_Serving_Practice/blob/main/images/check_tf_serving.jpg)

+### Making a client request to the TF serving model:
+Anaconda and Jupyter-notebook Install: https://repo.anaconda.com/archive/Anaconda3-2021.11-Windows-x86_64.exe Programming environment configure:
+1. typing "anaconda prompt" into the windows 10 search line at the left-bottom desktop
+2. typing "pip install tensorflow" into the anaconda prompt terminal
+3. typing "jupyter-notebook" to open the jupyter-notebook in your brower
+4. finding the request_code folder to open and execute the Request_TF_Serving.ipynb